 Bite-sized food served in baskets steamer or plates that originated from Cantonese cuisine is now also popular among the Malays with the halal dim sum.
 Dim sum is usually linked with the Chinese tradition of tea drinking where this culture is still well preserved by the local Chinese community.

 8. You Char Kway

 A Chinese fried churro – You Char Kway (Cantonese) literally means “oil-fried devil” a name in accordance with Chinese culture.
 Two pieces of dough joined together which represent a couple collaborating with the enemy in an attempt to bring a great general in demise.
 Therefore, the You Char Kway is deep-fried and eaten as if it is done to the traitorous couple.
 Here in Malaysia, the old-folks often dip their fresh You Char Kway in a cup of locally brewed coffee.
-At a You Char Kway stall, you will also find other types of fried dough snacks like the infamous Horse Shoe fritter or “Ma Geok”, literally translated as “horse leg”, as the shape of it is similar to the shape of a horseshoe.
+At a You Char Kway stall, you will also find other types of fried dough snacks like the famous Horse Shoe fritter or “Ma Geok”, literally translated as “horse leg”, as the shape of it is similar to the shape of a horseshoe.
 Some others are filled with red bean paste and salty glutinous rice.

 9. Bak Kut Teh

 The name literally translated as “meat bone tea” where various parts of pork are slow-cooked in a complex broth of herbs and spices.
 Apart from the secretive combination of herbs and spices from differing Bak Kut Teh seller, the timing of which specific parts of pork to be introduced into the pot of broth is crucial in order to attain each part of the pork is juicy, succulent and tender while still maintaining the chewiness of the pork skin.
 Bak Kut Teh is one of the local Chinese favorite breakfast for a nutritious meal, a calorie-dense breakfast where it is said that these dishes were once created for the hard labor.
 Klang is regarded as the city of Bak Kut Teh as there is more than 400 Bak Kut Teh in the city itself.